SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - In other words it checks what context you’re in and controls the parameters of that context.

 #### Default MIDI CC Mappings
 A default set of MIDI CC # to Deluge Parameter mappings has been created for MIDI Follow Mode.
-When you launch the Deluge after installing the firmware with MIDI Follow Mode, an XML file will be created to the root folder of the SD card titled "MIDIFollow.XML"
+When you launch the Deluge after installing the firmware with MIDI Follow Mode, an XML file will be created in the `SETTINGS` folder in the root of the SD card titled `MIDIFollow.XML`

 The default mappings have taken into account standard MIDI CC to parameter mappings and usages.
 It has also taken into account reserving of MIDI CC's for future Deluge functionality / feature implementations.